BFastovetskiy/itop/README.md

 2. ~~Add cross link WebApplication on WebApplication~~
 3. Add new CMDB object - DBCluster
 4. Add objects to the Docker environment

+### Other

+With questions and suggestions, you can contact me via Telegram @BorisFastovetskiy I will accept from you any thanks :)